 I’m the only one who has the key to my home.

-Exercise Two.
-During my workshops when I teach people about goals, clarity, and focus, I usually offer the exercise that activates the mindset of happiness.
+During my workshops when I teach groups of people how to set goals, I typically offer the exercise that activates the mindset of joy and happiness.

 Here’s what I recommend to do.